Skip to main content

 As Chinatown developed, it hired two Chinese policemen and formed its own hook-and-ladder team, which competed in hose-cart races against Caucasian teams from across South Dakota.
 The hardworking Chinese also had their lawless elements.
 They operated opium dens.

-In 1895 Seth Bullock built the Bullock Hotel, a handsome Italianate structure with a banded facade of local pink and white sandstone.
+In 1895, Seth Bullock built the Bullock Hotel, a handsome Italianate structure with a banded facade of local pink and white sandstone.
 It was extensively and expensively renovated in the early 1990s.
 No two rooms are alike in size or shape, and the renovation has aimed to capture the exuberant spirit of the original, while preserving many period details.
-The iron shutters at the back and sides of the building show their age; around their edges rust has taken its toll.
+The iron shutters at the back and sides of the building show their age; around their edges, rust has taken its toll.
 They were saved, Diana Huskey, the marketing coordinator, told me, because they were part of the original fabric.

 Other features seem designed to raise an eyebrow or a smile.
-At one corner fronting on Main Street the roof sprouts a widow’s watch, something most of us associate with New England and the ocean.
+At one corner fronting on Main Street, the roof sprouts a widow’s watch, something most of us associate with New England and the ocean.
 To my eye, it has a slightly Chinese look to it.
 “I love working here!” says Diana.

-The Black Hills became a magnet for people who were not quite outlaws but not exactly law-abiding either.
+The Black Hills became a magnet for people who were not quite outlaws, but not exactly law-abiding, either.

-The hotel is not the only monument Bullock left.
+The hotel is not the only monument that Bullock left.
 He founded the nearby town of Belle Fourche and became a close friend of Theodore Roosevelt, who lived in the Dakotas for a few years in the 1880s.
-When Roosevelt died, in January 1919, Bullock raised the first monument in the President’s memory anywhere, an observation tower offering magnificent views of the surrounding mountains.
+When Roosevelt died, in January 1919, Bullock raised the first monument in the president’s memory anywhere, an observation tower offering magnificent views of the surrounding mountains.
 It was dedicated on July 4, 1919.

 It stands only a mile outside of Deadwood, but the Forest Service has allowed it to crumble.
 Even so, visitors willing to make a short drive along an unpaved road off the highway can park just 200 yards away, where a path leads through the woods to it.
-The structure is barred and locked, but by staying with the path, I soon came to an observation deck in front of and only slightly below the derelict tower.
+The structure is barred and locked, but, by staying with the path, I soon came to an observation deck in front of and only slightly below the derelict tower.

 I had just found one of the most thrilling views in North America.
 Beyond the Black Hills rises a range of mountain peaks, and between the two stretch the high plains.
 Winding silver threads mark the course of rivers.
 Lakes and ponds reflect light like mirrors.
 Highways cross the plains in straight beige lines, tidy small towns standing at the crossroads, their windows and roofs sparkling in the sunshine, while neatly tended farms lap the base of the hills.
 This observation deck offers such a harmony of what man has made blending with what nature has given that it is dismaying to find that not one visitor in a hundred ever goes there.
-From talking to people around the town, it became evident that few Deadwood residents have ever seen it either.
+From talking to people around the town, it became evident that few Deadwood residents have ever seen it, either.

 Bullock died two months after the tower dedication and was buried high above the town cemetery, not in it.
 His grave points toward the tower, a mile distant, and this man with the Midas touch is still raking it in.
 His tombstone and grave are covered with small coins left by visitors.

 Deadwood had one other great builder, Harris Franklin, who arrived in 1877.
-He amassed a fortune estimated at five million dollars, mainly in the wholesale liquor business, lost most of it, then became rich again dealing in ranching and banking.
-In 1892 he put his second fortune into building the town’s most important house and later its biggest hotel.
+He amassed a fortune estimated at five million dollars, mainly in the wholesale-liquor business, lost most of it, then became rich again dealing in ranching and banking.
+In 1892, he put his second fortune into building the town’s most important house and, later, its biggest hotel.

 To design the house, Franklin hired the architectural firm Adler & Sullivan, of Chicago.
 Louis Sullivan created some of the first skyscrapers, and an aspiring architect named Frank Lloyd Wright was employed as a draftsman by his firm.
 The design of the house in far-off Deadwood was entrusted to an architect on the staff, Simeon Eisendrath.